 - Ask about follow-up doctor visits.
 Find out how soon your follow‐up appointments need to be, and whether you’re responsible for making them yourself.

 - Ask if you’ll need any medical equipment.
 You might need a wheelchair, a walker, bathroom safety items or other equipment as you recover.
 Describe your home to better assess the equipment you may need.
 If you do need equipment, ask how and where you will get it.

 - Ask if you’ll need home services.
 If you’ll need in‐home health services while you recuperate, find out who you need to call and when so your assistance can begin as soon as possible.

 - Get contact information in case you have follow-up questions.
 Get the name and phone number of a contact at the hospital whom you can call if needed.
 Once you’re back home, you may have questions.
 It’s important to know who to call when you need help.

 Are you prepared to cover the costs associated with a hospital stay?
-See how the NEA CarePlus Hospital Insurance Plan could help you afford home health care, medical equipment and other related expenses.
+The NEA In-Hospital Indemnity Plan could help you by providing a cash benefit protection when you are hospitalized.